Hacettepe-University-CMP681-2020-Spring/ir-project-ir-term-project-pelin-kocyigit/README.md

 Java files and required external jar files are added to "src" folder.
 Database tables and routines can be found under "sql" folder.

 ## Running The Tests:
 The interface of the project provides loading selected texts and reference summaries.The generated summaries and their evaluation results are presented as output of the project.
-Alos, the texts, their reference summaries and generated summaries are included in "experiment" folder.
+Also, the texts, their reference summaries and generated summaries are included in "experiment" folder. <br />

+Evaluation of the results are provided using ROUGE metrics and ROUGE 2.0 toolkit, which is a Java package for evaluation of the task, is externally adapted to the project.

 ## Contribution:
 - No need for semantic consideration of words, titles and calculating similarity of sentences